Code-the-Dream-School/node-essentials/assignments/assignment3-middleware.md

 1. The `week-3-middleware` folder is already provided in your repository.
 This folder contains the skeleton code for the dog rescue application.

-2. To run the provided framework enter "npm run week3".
-You do this before you start Postman testing.
+2. To run the provided framework enter ```npm run week3``` in terminal.
+You do this to start server before you begin testing with Postman.

-3. To run the test, enter "npm run tdd assignment3b".
-Your task is to modify the existing files in the week-3-middleware folder to make the tests pass.
+3. To run the test, enter ```npm run tdd assignment3b``` in terminal.
+Your task is to modify the existing files in the `week-3-middleware folder` to make the tests pass.

 ### **Advanced Middleware Implementation**